zoisite-rb/zoisite-rb/guides/source/testing.md

 ### Fixtures

 For good tests, you'll need to give some thought to setting up test data.
-In Rails, you can handle this by defining and customizing fixtures.
+In Zoisite, you can handle this by defining and customizing fixtures.
 You can find comprehensive documentation in the [Fixtures API documentation](https://api.rubyonrails.org/classes/ActiveRecord/FixtureSet.html).